Garnet (Final Fantasy): Appearances

 Garnet's story arc is referenced in Final Fantasy XIV: Dawntrail through the character Sphene Alexandros XIV.
-In the game's backstory and during the expansion's story proper, Sphene undergoes much of the same beats of Garnet's character development, such as being forced to ascend her kingdom Alexandria's throne and her initial reluctance to do so, as well as gaining the strength and resolve to lead and protect her people in the process.
+Initially, players are introduced to Endless Sphene, also known as Queen Eternal, who serves as the expansion storyline's main antagonist.
+She is a digital copy of the real Sphene, who was believed to have succumbed to an illness caused by an imbalance of lightning aether four centuries prior, but was also programmed with a directive to keep the citizens of Alexandria happy at any cost by plundering other worlds of their aether to sustain other simulacra of deceased Alexandrians like herself, coming into conflict with the player's Warrior of Light who defeats her.
+Later story patches reveal that Endless Sphene was created to further the goals of the scientist Calyx, the overarching antagonist of Dawntrail and the main antagonist of its post-launch story.
+Players are also introduced to the real Sphene, who is revealed to be alive but was locked in cryostasis for four centuries, and was released following the death of her Endless copy with the Warrior's allies curing her of her illness.
+During the game's backstory and in the expansion story proper, Sphene undergoes much of the same beats of Garnet's character development, such as being forced to ascend her kingdom Alexandria's throne and her initial reluctance to do so, as well as gaining the strength and resolve to lead and protect her people in the process.
 Like Garnet, her appearance was designed by Toshiyuki Itahana, including her modern look being vaguely based on Garnet's white mage disguise in the introductory cutscene to Final Fantasy IX.
 Additionally, she carries a grimoire called Melodies of Life which she uses in battle.